netaskd/docker-jitsi-meet/README.md

 --- | --- | ---
 `JVB_WS_ENABLE` | Enable WebSockets for XMPP (prosody) and JVB connections | 0

-#### Lobby rooms (WIP)

-It's pre-configured for using lobby rooms.
-We are waiting for merge https://github.com/jitsi/jitsi-meet/pull/6586

 ## TODO

 * Spot